indrasaputra/toggle/doc/CODE_MAP.md

 ### `internal/server`

-This folder contains all codes needed to define a gRPC and its REST Gateway server.
+This folder contains high-level interface to define a server.
+It also contains server manager.

 ---